First-year Seminar Topics

 PHIL 193, FYS: Loneliness & Community.
 It’s hard to imagine any person existing without at least some experience of feeling or being lonely.
 For many of us, loneliness is situational: it’s what we feel when we first immerse ourselves into a new community or when a relationship ends.
 For some, loneliness is a feeling they wrestle with more consistently.
 In this class, we will look at what it is to be and feel lonely.
 We won’t stop there, though.
 We’ll study how community and connection to other people (might) help alleviate loneliness.
 We’ll ask if the experience of loneliness today is unique to our time, or if there is something common to all human experiences of loneliness.
 We’ll ask how different scholars from diverse fields suggest we “deal” with the problem of loneliness and discover whether there are skills and practices we can adopt to lessen our own and others’ lonely feelings.
 Fulfills a Writing-Enriched (WE) designation.* Instructor: Kulp

-RELI 193, FYS: Religion and Medical Science.
+RELI 193, FYS: Religion and Medicine.
 Are religions and medical science compatible?
 How do they relate, support, and challenge each other over the history?
 What are the tensions that can be quite destructive between them at times?
 What opportunities can they bring to humanity if we can find a good way to utilize both properly?
 This course will examine questions such as these.
 The course aims at helping students to go beyond their preconceptions and develop a critical analysis to (1) concretely identify issues that need to be resolved, (2) avoid falling into the trap of exclusivity or extreme, (3) recognize elements that help to enrich rather than impoverish our ability, and (4) view everything through a humanistic and wholistic lens.
 Instructor: Tran

 * To fulfill university core requirements, students must complete 2 Writing-Enriched (WE) designated courses (in addition to Writing), 1 Global Studies (GS) designated course (in addition to World/Comparative Religion), and 1 Social Justice (SJ) designated course.
 Designations double-count.
 That is, students completing an FYS with a designation, get credit for the FYS and fulfill the designation it carries.
 Transfer students with 45 or more credits have a reduced designation requirement (1 WE, and 2 total of either 1 WE, 1 GS, and/or 1 SJ), and students with 60 or more credits, including AA/AS-T degree holders, are not required to fulfill the designation requirements.